tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 Wolff tosses Mai roughly to the ground beside her mother, who immediately envelops her in a protective embrace.
 The girl's sobs are muffled against her mother's chest, her small body shaking with fear.

 Wolff stands up, surveying the village with a cold detachment.
-"Burn it," he orders, his voice devoid of emotion.
-"Everything."
+"Burn it all," he orders, his voice devoid of emotion.
+"Leave no witnesses."

 The soldiers hesitate, exchanging uneasy glances.
 The order seems to weigh heavily on some of the soldiers, a flicker of humanity in their eyes.